lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 **Under what circumstances will IP addresses of upstream DNS servers be needed?**

-If your system is such that DNS resolution includes a loopback address, `configure-dns` will need to prompt you for a semicolon-separated list of IP addresses of upstream DNS servers.
-This can happen if `/etc/resolv.conf` or `/run/systemd/resolve/resolv.conf` (if your system uses `systemd-resolved`) contain `nameserver` lines for `localhost`, `::1`, `127.0.0.1`, or other loopback addresses.
+On your host system, if `/etc/resolv.conf` (and `/run/systemd/resolve/resolv.conf` if your system uses `systemd-resolved`) contains `nameserver` lines for `localhost`, `::1`, `127.0.0.1`, or other loopback addresses, then `configure-dns` will prompt you for a semicolon-separated list of IP addresses of upstream DNS servers.